Canton Center station

-Canton Center is an MBTA Commuter Rail station in Canton, Massachusetts.
+Canton Center station is an MBTA Commuter Rail station in Canton, Massachusetts.
 It serves the Providence/Stoughton Line, including most Stoughton Branch service except for evening inbound trains.
 The station has 1 side platform on the south side of the track west of Washington Street; the platform has a mini-high section for accessibility.

-Plans
+History

+The Stoughton Branch Railroad opened in early 1845.
+The station near the village center was named South Canton to distinguish it from Canton station on the Boston and Providence Railroad mainline.
+Around 1879, the branch station was renamed Canton, while the mainline station became Canton Junction.
+The Old Colony Railroad constructed a new freight house at Canton in 1891.